What is Web Scraping?

 Companies that provide such service spend a lot of time doing the same thing over and over and (hopefully) are good at it.
 ScrapeHero has the processes and the technology scalability to handle web scraping tasks that are complex and massive in scale – think millions of pages an hour scale.

-The biggest objections companies have to using a Web Scraping or Data Extraction Service are usually around price and control (rather the lack of control).
+The biggest objections companies have in using a Web Scraping or Data Extraction Service are usually around price and control (rather the lack of control).
 However, when you parse through each objection and analyze them without emotion and using data, web scraping service companies such as ScrapeHero provide significant benefits at similar costs and control without all the hassles associated with running your own web scraping operation.

 Added Benefits and No Risk